Forbidden Siren 2: Plot

-After surviving the tsunami, the soldiers Takeaki and Yorito board the Bright Win.
+After surviving the tsunami, Takeaki and Yorito board the Bright Win.
 Takeaki acts strangely, having taken some hallucinogenic medication, and Yorito leaves him.
 Elsewhere, Soji was separated from Akiko, but encounters Shu, and they head to an abandoned amusement park, where Shu believes he can rediscover his lost memories.
 Meanwhile, Yuri leads Mamoru to the same park, where she manipulates him into opening the seven gates to the Underworld.
 She then reveals her true form, Mother.
 Ikuko arrives and uses her psychic power to bring Mamoru back to his senses.
-Soji sees Mother as his murdered flatmate, Ryuko, whilst Shu sees Mother as Kanae.
+Soji sees Mother as Ryuko, whilst Shu sees Mother as Kanae.
 Unable to resist her call, Shu gives himself over to her and is enveloped.

 Elsewhere on the island, Mother's siren sounds, signifying her release, prompting Ichiko to kill Shigeru.
 Back in the Underworld, Mother, now free from her prison, gives birth to hundreds of yamirei - albino slug-like creatures.
 Soji, Akiko, Ikuko and Mamoru flee, but Ikuko and Mamoru become trapped.
 As they are about to be killed, a group of shiryos (the spirits that animate the dead into shibito) pour down into the abyss and fight the yamirei, giving Ikuko and Mamoru the opportunity to escape.
 Back in the park, Ikuko destroys the seven gates, preventing the Underworld from releasing any more yamirei.
 Those already released become yamibito and begin converting the island's shibito.
-Mamoru and Ikuko escape through the amusement park and are surrounded by yamirei.
-But dawn breaks, and the light-sensitive yamirei are destroyed.
+Mamoru and Ikuko escape through the amusement park and are surrounded by yamirei, but dawn breaks, and the light-sensitive yamirei are destroyed.
 Ikuko tells Mamoru they are both on their own now, and leaves.

 Coming back to her senses, Ichiko is horrified to see Shigeru's corpse at her feet.
 She has a flashback of falling overboard the Bright Win and sinking to the bottom of the ocean.
 She was resurrected and possessed by Otoshigo, Mother's mate.
 Meanwhile, Shigeru is resurrected as a yamibito.
-Takeaki encounters Ichiko, and demands answers, Yorito appears, and fearing for Ichiko's life, shoots Takeaki in the back.
+Takeaki encounters Ichiko, and demands answers.
+Yorito appears, and, fearing for Ichiko's life, shoots Takeaki in the back.
 Yorito leaves with Ichiko and they are attacked by a dog-like yamibito.
 Ichiko flees, and again becomes possessed by Otoshigo and mindlessly kills any yamibito she encounters.
 Yorito finds Ichiko's bracelet, and uses it to bring her back to her senses.
 Meanwhile, Mamoru boards the Bright Win to destroy as many yamibito as he can, knowing it was his fault they were released.
 He discovers that Tomoe has transformed into a dog yamibito roaming the ship.